ktd2054/Projects/SOC LAB/HOME_LAB/reports&dashboards_with_splunk.md

-# Investiagting With Splunk

-## Creating Reports and Dashboard in Splunk
+# Creating Reports and Dashboard in Splunk

 ### Create a report from the network-server logs host that lists the ports used in network connections and their count.
 ### What is the highest number of times any port is used in network connections?